open-edge-insights/eii-core/README.md

 ##### Method 2

 Set logging driver as part of docker compose which is container specific.
 This overwrites the 1st option (i.e /etc/docker/daemon.json).
-The following example shows how to enable logging driver only for the video_ingestion service:
+The following example shows how to enable the logging driver only for the video_ingestion service:

   ```json
     ia_video_ingestion: